 If we decide to issue debt instruments in the future with preemptive rights to its Shares, the terms of such debt or financing instruments, may impose on the Company, obligations restricting the operative flexibility and limiting the capacity to make distributions to our shareholders.
 In addition, any convertible or exchangeable securities issued by the Company in the future may have preemptive rights or have privileges, including with respect to the payment of dividends and distributions, exceeding the holders of Shares of the Company and may result in a dilution of the value of the Shares.
 As the decision of the Company of issuing securities in the future will depend on the market conditions and other factors beyond the Company's control, the Company may not predict or estimate the amount, time or nature of any offer or financing in the future, that may reduce the market price of the Shares or reduce the value of the Shares.

-The Company may incur in additional debt in the future, which may affect its financial position and capacity to generate cash to comply with payment obligations
+The Company may incur in additional debt in the future which could affect its financial condition and its ability to generate sufficient cash to comply with its payment obligations.